Helpful Renovation & DIY Tips

 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 Some of the best things in life are natural.
 Wood – with its knots, grains and imperfections – is definitely one of those things.
 There are many great projects you can do with planks of wood.
-Here are three easy DIY projects that you can do this week to incorporate this organic resource in your home.
+Wood Country Building Services wants to share with you three easy DIY projects that you can do this week to incorporate this organic resource in your home.

 One of the most basic projects you can do with a plank of wood is creating a shelf.
 To ensure stability, make sure your piece is at least 2” thick.
 From there, choose how far you want the shelf to extend from the wall.
 Some popular choices are 2”x6” and 2”x8”.
 Once you’ve chosen your wood, measure out the length you want and cut accordingly.
 After cutting, sand it to get rid of any rough surfaces.